 - Health conditions.
-Health problems that affect the body's ability to produce tears include arthritis, diabetes, thyroid disease, asthma, and lupus.
+Health problems that affect the body's ability to produce tears include auto-immune conditions including rheumatoid arthritis, diabetes, thyroid disease, asthma, and lupus.

 - Sleeping with eyes partially open.
 Some people sleep with their eyes partially open, with the exposure causing the eyes to dry overnight.